 - How many concurrent visitors do you need to cater for?
 Again, this will determine how much processing power you need.

-Once you have a firm idea of your own requirements you’ll need to consider the following parameters when comparing the best WordPress hosting companies…
+Once you have a firm idea of your own requirements you’ll need to consider the following parameters when comparing the best web hosting providers…

-What Are The Key Differences Between WordPress Hosting Plans?
+What Are The Key Differences Between WordPress Web Hosting Plans?

 - Diskspace: If you are starting a new blog or planning to run a simple WordPress powered site this is unlikely to be a major factor.
 You’ll only really need to think about this if you are running a very large WordPress site, uploading lots of media files or running a WordPress app that stores more and more data over time.